TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_dfu_example.md

 \endcond

+\cond SOC_AM261X

+### AM261x-LP
+- To test the application, one can use a Windows/Linux PC as a USB host.
+- Connect the J10 on AM261x-LP to the USB host.

+  \imageStyle{am261x_lp_j10.png,width:30%}
+  \image html am261x_lp_j10.png USB Type-C Device Connector

+\endcond

 ## Run the example

 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE

 - When the application is running.
 Observer DFU device detected on HOST PC.

 - Open cmd in windows and terminal in case of Linux.
-Run Following command to detect whether the DFU device has been enumerated or not.
+Run the following command to detect whether a DFU device has been enumerated or not.

 	**Windows**